minthawzin1995/SL_USL_MLearning/README.md

 # AI.
 Machine Learning Projects

-# Divided into two categories of supervised and unsupervised folders

 - Supervised Folder  -> uses Keras Library and Tensorflow

 (1) Artificial Neural Network -> ANN is implemented through the use of Keras Library and Tensorflow backend.
 Dataset is obtained through